 I also recognised that I needed this, for me.
 It was good.

+Empowering refugee women with digital skills provided them with practical support and helped them to access everyday essentials.
 Some of the sessions covered practical tips like how to set up a strong email password.
-Others went into more detail on how to find what you need in the UK, such as asking for advice on housing, finding help with contraception and how to register a child at school.
+Others went into more detail on how to find what you need in the UK, such as asking for advice on housing, finding help with contraception, and how to register a child at school.